bluebonnet-teams-2022/emergega.github.io/index.md

 For the purpose of our analysis, we computed Democratic strength, a metric expressed as a percentage that measures the level of partisan strength of the Democratic Party given the election results within a given political subdivision (i.e. county, state senate district, state house district, etc.).

 In order to determine Democratic Strength, we first collected election results for the last three election cycles for each political subdivision; we gathered

-(1) county-level presidential election results to compute Democratic strength of each county for years 2020 and 2016, (2) county-level US Senate election results for the 2021 Ossoff v.
-Perdue election (3) county-level State Governor election results for the 2018 Abrams v.
+(1) county-level presidential election results to compute Democratic strength of each county for years 2020 and 2016,

+(2) county-level US Senate election results for the 2021 Ossoff v.
+Perdue election,

+(3) county-level State Governor election results for the 2018 Abrams v.
 Kemp election